shen-kit/strava-runs-analysis/README.md

 - Individual activity failures do not fail the whole import.
 - Uploaded ZIP/extracted files are deleted after the import job finishes.

 If you change parser logic or want to refresh stored derived data, use the import page’s force reprocess options.
+You can also reprocess a single activity from its action menu or delete activities from the activities UI.

 ## Data storage